agashe/Image-Converter/README.md

 ### Note: Some external codes have been used, and their rights are reserved for their respective owners.
-License : It's free, You can use the code in your projects, but please don't remove my name:)
+License : It's free, You can use this code in your projects, but please don't remove my name:)